-- 1. Once LDTSTOP# is asserted, it must remain asserted for at least 1 us.
-LDTSTOP# must be observed at the pin of each device on either side of a link within 400ns of each other and must remain asserted for at least 1 us after both sides have observed it.
-LDTSTOP# assertion must not occur while new link frequency and width values are being assigned by link-sizing software, or undefined operation may occur.
-(This is because both sides of a link must have link width and frequency programmed, and if one side has been programmed with new values and the other has not yet been programmed, the width and/or frequency of the two sides will not match.) - 2.
-PWROK and RESET# assertions have priority over LDTSTOP# assertion, and LDTSTOP# must be deasserted before RESET# is deasserted.
-See Section 12.2 for more details. - 3.
-A transmitter that perceives the assertion of LDTSTOP# finishes sending any control packet that is in progress and then sends a disconnect NOP packet (bit 6 in the first bit-time set).
+- 1. A transmitter that perceives the assertion of LDTSTOP# finishes sending any control packet that is in progress and then sends a disconnect NOP packet (bit 6 in the first bit-time set).
 After sending this packet, the transmitter continues to send disconnect NOP packets through the end of the current CRC window (if the window is incomplete) and continuing through the transmission of the CRC bits for the current window.
-After sending the CRC bits for the current window, the transmitter continues to drive disconnect NOP packets on the link for no less than 64 bit-times, after which point the transmitter waits for the corresponding receiver on the same device to complete its disconnect sequence, and then disables its drivers (if enabled by the LDTSTOP# Tristate Enable bit described in Section 7.5.4.10).
-No CRC bits are transmitted for the last (partial) CRC window, which only contains disconnect NOP packets.
-Since the HyperTransport protocol allows control packets (including disconnect NOP packets) to be inserted in the middle of data packets, and since transmitters react to the assertion of LDTSTOP# on control packet boundaries, a given data packet could be distributed amongst two or more devices after the disconnect sequence is complete.
-The disconnect sequence is defined to be complete for timing purposes at the transmitter when the last CRC is transmitted at the pins. - 4.
+After sending the CRC bits for the current window, the transmitter continues to drive disconnect NOP packets on the link for no less than 64 bit-times, after which point the transmitter waits for the corresponding receiver on the same device to complete its disconnect sequence, and then disables its drivers (if enabled by the LDTSTOP# Tristate Enable bit described in Section 7.5.4.11) and puts any link width or frequency change into effect.
+No CRC bits are transmitted for the last (partial) CRC window, which only contains disconnect NOP packets) to be inserted in the middle of data packets, and since transmitters react to the assertion of LDTSTOP# on control packet boundaries, a given data packet could be distributed amongst two or more devices after the disconnect sequence is complete.
+The disconnect sequence is defined to be complete for timing purposes at the transmitter when the last CRC is transmitted at the pins. - 2.
 A receiver that receives the disconnect NOP packet continues to operate through the end of the current CRC window and into the next CRC window until it receives the CRC bits for the current window.
-After sampling the CRC bits for the current window, the receiver disables its input receivers to the extent required by the LDTSTOP# Tristate Enable bit described in Section 7.5.4.10.
-The disconnect sequence is defined to be complete for timing purposes at the receiver when the last CRC is received at the pins.
+After sampling the CRC bits for the current window, the receiver disables its input receivers to the extent required by the LDTSTOP# Tristate Enable bit described in Section 7.5.4.11.
+The disconnect sequence is defined to be complete for timing purposes at the receiver when the last CRC is received at the pins. - 3.
+Note that LDTSTOP# can deassert either before or after the link disconnection sequence is complete.
+A link transmitter is not sensitive to the deassertion of LDTSTOP# until both its disconnect sequence as described in step 1 is complete, and the disconnect sequence for the associated receiver on the same device is complete.

-- 5. Note that LDTSTOP# can deassert either before or after the link disconnection sequence is complete.
-A link transmitter is not sensitive to the deassertion of LDTSTOP# until both its disconnect sequence as described in step 3 is complete, and the disconnect sequence for the associated receiver on the same device is complete. - A link receiver is not sensitive to the deassertion of LDTSTOP# until both its disconnect sequence is complete and the disconnect sequence for the associated transmitter on the same device is complete. - 6.
-A transmitter that perceives and is sensitive to the deassertion of LDTSTOP# enables its drivers as soon as the implementation allows, begins toggling the CLK with a minimum frequency of 5MHz and places the link in the state associated with the beginning of the initialization sequence (CTL = 0, CAD = 1s, CLK toggling).
+A link receiver is not sensitive to the deassertion of LDTSTOP# until both its disconnect sequence is complete and the disconnect sequence for the associated transmitter on the same device is complete.

+4. A transmitter that perceives and is sensitive to the deassertion of LDTSTOP# enables its drivers as soon as the implementation allows, begins toggling the CLK with a minimum frequency of 5MHz and places the link in the state associated with the beginning of the initialization sequence (CTL = 0, CAD = 1s, CLK toggling).
 The transmitter is required to have CLK running and CTL = 0 within 400ns of LDTSTOP# deassertion at the transmitter's pin or completion of the disconnect sequence, whichever comes later.
 This assures that the receive logic has a clock source.
 However, the clock frequency is initially undefined coming out of the disconnect state and may be anything between 5MHz and the currently programmed frequency.
-The transmitter must ramp the clock to the programmed frequency before asserting CTL as part of the link intialization sequence.
+The transmitter must ramp the clock to the programmed frequency before asserting CTL as part of the link initialization sequence.
 A receiver that perceives and is sensitive to the deassertion of LDTSTOP# waits at least 1 us before enabling its inputs.
 This 1-us delay is required to prevent a device from enabling its input receivers while the signals are invalid before the transmitter on the other side of the link has perceived and reacted to the deassertion of LDTSTOP#.